-Edited by Geraldin Carniyan, Anonymous, Olivia, Lynn and 14 others
+Edited by Geraldin Carniyan, Olivia, Lynn, Nlangster and 13 others

 Chickenpox is a highly contagious virus many people experience at some point in their lives.
 Apart from it being very itchy and irritating, it can leave scars, making our skin look unpleasant.
 Depending on the severity of the case, and how much you scratch the lesions, the scars left behind may vary from being neutral in color to being dark and deep.
 The Scars won't disappear without effort, and getting your smooth and flawless skin back may take months or even years if you just let it lighten by itself.
 However, with effort and patience it is possible to reduce the appearance of scars over time or get rid of them completely.
 The following steps explain different types of scars and what you can do to get rid of them.

 - 2 Natural Ways to Get Rid of Chickenpox Scars